thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2016-10-05-panel-residency-art-a-hack.markdown

 ---
-title : "ThoughtWorks Arts: Panel, Residency and Art-A-Hack"
+title : "Thoughtworks Arts: Panel, Residency and Art-A-Hack"
 ---

-Join us for a discussion with ThoughtWorks Arts Residents [Heather Dewey-Hagborg](http://deweyhagborg.com/) and the [Cyborg Foundation](http://www.cyborgfoundation.com/) (Neil Harbisson and Moon Ribas).
+Join us for a discussion with Thoughtworks Arts Residents [Heather Dewey-Hagborg](http://deweyhagborg.com/) and the [Cyborg Foundation](http://www.cyborgfoundation.com/) (Neil Harbisson and Moon Ribas).
 The speakers will share learnings and insights from their cutting-edge work around body and technology.
 Event [RSVP here](http://www.meetup.com/volumetric/events/234274881/), refreshments and snacks provided.

 {% include image file='body-technology.jpg'
    link='http://www.meetup.com/volumetric/events/234274881/'
-   caption='The panel will be on Tuesday, October 11, 2016 - 6:30 PM to 9:30 PM<br>@ ThoughtWorks, 99 Madison Ave., 15th Floor, New York, NY ([map](https://maps.google.com/maps?f=q&amp;hl=en&amp;q=99+Madison+Ave.%2C+15th+Floor%2C+New+York%2C+NY%2C+10016%2C+us"))' %}
+   caption='The panel will be on Tuesday, October 11, 2016 - 6:30 PM to 9:30 PM<br>@ Thoughtworks, 99 Madison Ave., 15th Floor, New York, NY ([map](https://maps.google.com/maps?f=q&amp;hl=en&amp;q=99+Madison+Ave.%2C+15th+Floor%2C+New+York%2C+NY%2C+10016%2C+us"))' %}

 <!--excerpt-ends-->

 ## Meet Our Artist Residents

-We’re excited to have Heather Dewey-Hagborg [join us](https://thoughtworksarts.io/blog/introducing-heather-dewey-hagborg/) as ThoughtWorks’ newest artist resident.
+We’re excited to have Heather Dewey-Hagborg [join us](https://thoughtworksarts.io/blog/introducing-heather-dewey-hagborg/) as Thoughtworks’ newest artist resident.
 Heather is an artist and researcher known for her work highlighting the implications of DNA as data.

-During her time at ThoughtWorks, Heather intends to begin a new body of work, currently named Sell/Bio, in which she will research the “histories, infrastructures, protocols and business models” that position DNA as a “commodity to be bought and sold on the open market.”
+During her time at Thoughtworks, Heather intends to begin a new body of work, currently named Sell/Bio, in which she will research the “histories, infrastructures, protocols and business models” that position DNA as a “commodity to be bought and sold on the open market.”

 {% include image file='face-masks.jpg'
    link='https://thoughtworksarts.io/blog/introducing-heather-dewey-hagborg/'